Medical research

 Case studies of people with Parkinson’s disease using red and near infrared light hats - 2019

-In this article, we summarise six people’s experience with the daily use of a red and near infrared light hat.
+In this article, we summarise six people’s experience with the daily use of a red and near infrared light hat including the Well Red Coronet.
 All had been diagnosed with Parkinson’s disease.
 All showed considerable improvements using daily red and near infrared lights.

 The problem areas included tremor, difficulty walking, sleep disruption, difficulty swallowing and speaking, having a blank face unable to show emotion, not being able to smell, problems using fingers and hands and having difficulty in social situations.
 After using the lights every day, each person had improvement in most of the problem areas.
 There was no other change in treatment to account for these improvements.
 The other important thing is that none worsened in any way.